jimezesinachi/alx-t-cloud-developer-udacity-starter-website/README.md

 * /css - CSS files for the website.

-* /screenshots - Screenshots of my steps to deployemnt using the AWS management console
+* /screenshots - Screenshots of my steps to deployment using the AWS management console

 ## S3 deployment link: <http://jim-ezesinachi-travel-blog.s3-website-us-east-1.amazonaws.com/>